What is accreditation?

 What is CRICOS?

-CRICOS stands for the Commonwealth Register of Institutions and Courses for Overseas Students and is intended to guarantee excellent quality education for global learners studying in Australia and New Zealand.
-To meet the requirements set out in the National Code of Practice established to protect the interests of international students studying on Australian soil, all universities and colleges in Australia that accept international students must be registered with CRICOS.
+CRICOS stands for the Commonwealth Register of Institutions and Courses for Overseas Students and is intended to help ensure quality education for global learners studying in Australia.
+To meet the requirements set out in the National Code of Practice for Providers of Education and Training to Overseas Students, all Australian education providers that recruit, enrol, and teach overseas students must be registered on CRICOS.

 But, is accreditation actually necessary?